mmiimran/mmiimran/README.md

 <details>
 <summary>
-  You wanna know more about me?
+  Do you want to know more about me?
 </summary>

 <br >

-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and that's why Learn with Sumit Youtube Channel exists!
+I love sharing knowledge by creating tutorials, courses, and posts to assist other developers, and that's why the Code2Learn YouTube Channel exists!
+I am passionate about both learning and sharing, as it enhances my experience.

-#### What is Learn with Sumit?
+#### What is Learned with IMRAN?

-"Learn with Sumit" is all about teaching web development skills and techniques in an efficient and practical manner.
-It has all the tools you need to learn the newest and most popular technologies to convert you from a no stack to full stack developer.
-I started "Learn with Sumit" in order to share my passion for web development and do what I truly love - teach and inspire new web developers.
+"Code2Learn" is committed to imparting web development skills and techniques efficiently and practically.
+The platform equips individuals with the essential tools to learn the latest technologies, guiding them from novices to proficient full-stack developers.
+I founded "Code2Learn" with the goal of sharing my passion for web development and engaging in what I truly love—educating and inspiring new web developers.
+Prior to embarking on any project, I emphasize prioritizing the philosophy and engineering aspects of my work.
+In addition to web development, I also delve into the realms of data science, machine learning, deep learning, and data analysis to further enrich my knowledge and skills.

 #### Github Stats